blueripple/blueripple-research/br-2021-NewMaps/posts/PA_Congressional/inputs/post_afterDaveModel.md

 - We think the rest are competitive, though historically three of those (PA-4, PA-6, PA-17) are historically safe D.

+- We’re particularly interested/concerned with PA-8, which is historically competitive (D+1) but
+  our model sees as R+9.

 Here’s a different look at the data, in a table sorted by the Dem share in our demographic model.